 The following tables provides a summary of the demographics that include housing, business, and farm information for the Kansas City AA.

-&lt;sup>1 This rating reflects performance within the multistate metropolitan statistical area.
+1This rating reflects performance within the multistate metropolitan statistical area.
 The statewide evaluations do not reflect performance in the parts of those states contained within the multistate metropolitan statistical area.